nelson10/nelson10.github.io/_teaching/Statement.md

 location: "Valparaiso, Chile"
 ---

+<div style="text-align: justify"> <b>Teaching Philosophy and Experience</b>

+<div style="text-align: justify"> <b>I believe that teaching goes beyond delivering knowledge—it is about inspiring curiosity, developing problem-solving skills, and empowering students to apply concepts in meaningful, real-world contexts.
+My goal is to create a dynamic, inclusive learning environment where students are encouraged to explore ideas independently while being supported by clear instruction, engaging content, and constructive feedback.</b>

 <div style="text-align: justify"> <b>Previous teaching experience</b>: I have teaching in Colombian Universities, such as Universidad Industrial de Santander and Universidad de Investigación y Desarrollo. </div>